 I wrote this the other day.
+It is about our decision to stop homeschooling.

 So I’ve had a bad day.
 Today I’m struggling with lots of random ideas and hopes and dreams.
 I feel that the lies are on the verge of convincing me of their likelihood, such as useless, incompetent, hopeless, and insignificant.
 I could’ve used even an awkward hug or some kind of comfort.